Timbavati Game Reserve

 Flora and Fauna Monitoring

-Vegetation management being one of the most important aspects of wildlife management, an extensive survey of the vegetation on the Timbavati area was done and formal sampling performed at sample sites on the reserve.
+Vegetation management is one of the most important aspects of wildlife management, an extensive survey of the vegetation in the Timbavati area was done and formal sampling was performed at sample sites on the reserve.

 Fire management on the reserve is aimed at increasing the heterogeneity of the landscape as well as the rejuvenation of the grass sward.
 The Timbavati uses a fire regime known as the Patch mosaic fire regime that simulates natural fire occurrence.
 This type of fire naturally burns high biomass areas and dies out on areas that would not under natural circumstances have burnt.